How to Keep Your Eyes Healthy

 |

-Protective Eyewear for Home, Work, or Play
+Protective Eyewear for Home, Work, and Play

 OSHA, the Occupational Safety and Health Administration, requires employers to establish guidelines ensuring the safety of the employees in the work environment, including eye safety and eye protection.
 To avoid eye injuries in the workplace, effective eye protection must be provided in the event employees are subject to hazards and irritants.
 With proper training and education required by all employees, eye safety should be easily maintained keeping on–the–job eye injury incidences minimal.
 Advise with your supervisor overseeing safety standards within the company to determine if your job safety requires the use of eye protection.